POS Profiles and Terminals: Setup and Management

-POS Profiles and Terminals form the operational foundation of your iVendNext retail system.
-A well-configured POS Profile standardizes checkout workflows, while Terminals connect your physical hardware to the software.
-This guide covers setup, customization, and best practices for seamless retail operations.
+This article gives you an overview of POS Profiles and Terminals in iVendNext, which form the backbone of your retail operations.
+POS Profiles streamline checkout workflows, while Terminals link your hardware to the software.

 A POS Profile is a template that defines: